• Brain atlas sensitivity

 command, or edit your startup.m (~/.octaverc for Octave).

-If everything works ok, typing "help mcxlab" in Matlab/Octave will print the
+If everything works OK, typing "help mcxlab" in MATLAB/Octave will print the

 help information.
 If you see any error, particularly any missing libraries,